 In applying the "susceptible to accrual concept" under the modified accrual basis, revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the District considers tax revenue to be available if collected within 60 days of the end of the fiscal period.
+For this purpose, the government considers tax revenue and similar revenue streams to be available if collected within 60 days of the end of the fiscal period.
+During the year ended June 30, 2016, the District recognized certain revenues from the Commonwealth of Pennsylvania which were received more than 60 days after year end but are usually received within 60 days of year end.
+The District determined that their exclusion would be misleading to the financial statements.
 Revenue from federal, state, and other grants designated for payment of specific District expenditures is recognized when the related expenditures are incurred; accordingly, when such funds are received, they are reported as unearned revenues until earned.